matomo-org/matomo-dev-environment/README.md

 ### Installation
  1. Install [Vagrant](http://www.vagrantup.com) & [VirtualBox](https://www.virtualbox.org)
- 2. Clone this repository and update submodules (`git submodule init && git submodule update`)
+ 2. Clone this repository including all submodules (`git clone --recursive https://github.com/piwik/piwik-dev-environment.git`)
+ 3. This step is optional.
+If you want any changes of the defaults, you can make changes in a local vagrant configuration.
+Have a look at `vagrantconfig.yaml` for a list of possible settings.

+ `cp vagrantconfig_local.yaml-dist vagrantconfig_local.yaml`
- 3. Execute the command `vagrant up` within a `vagrant/$box` folder
+ 4. Execute the command `vagrant up` within a `vagrant/$box` folder
- 4. That's it.
+ 5. That's it.
 It'll take some time when executing this command the first time.
 It'll download the Vagrant base box once and install all required packages.
- 5. Don't forget to update your local hosts file.
+ 6. Don't forget to update your local hosts file.
 You have to add "apache.piwik" as well as "nginx.piwik".

 ### Usage